 - Text of Button: Choose the text displayed on the Submit Button

-- Button ID: It’s optional, gives a unique ID to the button for using it further.
+- Button ID: It’s optional, and gives a unique ID to the button for further use.

 You may also like to read: How To Build A Sports Website With Elementor

 Step 4: Configure the Actions After Submit